Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 2. Select CAP category NAV.
 3. Depress OWN A/C and enter aircraft longitude and latitude via the CAP data entry buttons.

-> **Note:** Depressing OWN A/C hooks own aircraft.
+> 💡 Depressing OWN A/C hooks own aircraft.
 If longitude and latitude is entered with the NAV
 > MODE switch set to OFF, own aircraft must be hooked when the NAV MODE switch is set from OFF to
 > GND ALIGN again.
 Be aware that whatever has been hooked (OWN AC or HB) will provide the data that
 > is entered when NAV MODE is set from OFF to GND ALIGN.